Skip Navigation

 • Employed with a low income

-Any one of these conditions qualifies you for a reduced fee discount.
-When it comes to low income, you’ll qualify for this reduced price if you earn less than $50,000 annually.
+Any one of these circumstances qualifies you for a reduced fee discount.
+When it comes to low income, you'll qualify for this reduced price if your household income is equal to, or less than, 200% of the federal poverty level (FPL).
+As an example, for single earners, this means less than $50,000 annually.

-And consider this: applying your 20% discount using coupon code INNERBODY adds to those savings.
-In other words, if you qualify for a reduced fee discount and then apply your INNERBODY code on top of it, you can enjoy a low weekly rate of $48.
-That amounts to a 35% discount on the normal rate.
+Additionally, applying your 20% discount using coupon code INNERBODY adds to those savings.
+In other words, if you qualify for a reduced fee discount and then apply our INNERBODY code on top of it, you can enjoy a low weekly rate of $52.
+That amounts to a 35% discount off the normal rate.

 Financial aid

-Suppose none of the aforementioned conditions for reduced fee discount apply to you, but you feel you can’t afford $90 per week.
-In that case, you should click a button at the end of the questionnaire (on the payment page) declaring, “I can’t afford therapy.”
+Suppose the aforementioned conditions for the reduced fee discount apply to you, but you feel you won’t be able to afford the lower fee of $65 per week (or none of the conditions apply, but you still can’t afford the $90 per week).
+In that case, you can click the button on the payment page at the end of the questionnaire, declaring, "I can't afford therapy."

-At that point, BetterHelp will ask you if you’d like to check eligibility for financial aid.
-When you proceed, you’re asked about your employment status, household income, number of dependents, race, and whether you live in a rural/non-rural area.
-Even if you characterized your financial status as “good” earlier in the questionnaire, it absolutely pays to check eligibility and answer these additional questions at the end; you can still qualify for as much as 40% off the standard weekly rate.
+At that point, BetterHelp will ask you if you'd like to check eligibility for financial aid.
+When you proceed, you're asked about your employment status, household income, number of dependents, race, and whether you live in a rural/non-rural area.
+Even if you characterized your financial status as "good" earlier in the questionnaire, it absolutely pays to check eligibility and answer these additional questions at the end; you can still qualify for as much as 40% off the standard weekly rate (as low as $48 per week).
+The amount of aid you ultimately receive depends on your circumstances.
+Also, you can apply for financial assistance at any time during treatment, even if you didn’t qualify for it during your initial sign-up.

-Therapy from BetterHelp is likely to be an out-of-pocket expense, but it’s worth checking with your insurance, Medicare, or Medicaid provider.
-The company has priced its services to be competitive with – or more affordable than – what many patients pay out-of-pocket when factoring in co-pays, deductibles, and stringent coverage requirements that insurance providers set.
+BetterHelp doesn't take insurance.
+However, the company tries to price its services to be competitive with — or more affordable than — what many patients pay out-of-pocket when factoring in co-pays, deductibles, and stringent coverage requirements that insurance providers set.

-Therapy, in general, is very much “worth it”.
-Most of us can benefit greatly from therapy, but in spite of this, too many of us neglect our own mental health and emotional wellbeing.
-Therapy can greatly improve quality of life.
+Therapy, in general, is very much "worth it".
+Most of us can benefit greatly from having someone to talk to, but in spite of this, many of us neglect our own mental health and emotional well-being.
+Therapy can greatly improve your quality of life.
 If you find that online therapy and live sessions are as helpful and productive for you as traditional, in-person therapy, then yes, BetterHelp is worth the money and a good value.
+(Research points to online therapy being just as effective, yet more cost-effective, versus in-person therapy.)

-BetterHelp can be significantly more affordable than what many people pay for traditional therapy sessions, which often cost $100-$250 each time.
-Some highly sought-out therapists even charge more.
+BetterHelp can be significantly more affordable than what many people pay for traditional therapy, which often costs $100-$225 per session.
+Some highly sought-after therapists charge even more.
 These in-person sessions typically last 50 minutes, which accounts for part of the higher cost.
 However, you often lack the opportunity to interact with your therapist outside of your in-person sessions.
-BetterHelp’s value, in particular, is high thanks to extras like guided journaling, webinars, and unlimited instant messaging with your therapist.
+One perk of BetterHelp is access to extras like guided journaling, webinars, and instant messaging with your therapist.

 Like all therapy, though, the value comes when you find the therapist with whom you can develop a very productive and useful routine and working relationship.
 BetterHelp allows you to find and, when necessary, switch therapists quite easily.
 This makes your chances of worthwhile therapy very good.